zhao471813000/CSE240A/README.md

 ## Code Integrity

 Please make sure you do not copy a single line of code from any source.
-Not from other students, not from the web, not from anywhere.
+Not from other students (except possibly for the contributions of your teammate), not from the web, not from anywhere.
 We have very sophisticated tools to discover if you did.
 This is a graduate class and we have the very highest expectations for integrity.
 You should expect that if you do so, even in very small amounts, you will be caught, you will be asked to leave the program, and if an international student, required to leave the country.

 ## Get Started